 Permits shall be issued by the building inspector in the order that the applications are received by him.
 Once the number of building permits has been exhausted, the building inspector shall maintain a waiting list in the event that another permit becomes available during that building year, or to apply to the next building year.
 At no time may a record holder be on a waiting list in more than one place, and the waiting list maintained by the building inspector shall not extend beyond the next building year.
 "Record holder" shall mean the owner(s) of land in Canterbury on record at the Merrimack County Registry of Deeds at the time of application.
 Land owned in joint tenancy or as tenants in common shall not entitle the owners to more than the number of permits which would be available if the land were owned by one individual.
 No person, corporation, partnership or other entity shall directly or indirectly be a record holder of more than one lot for purposes of obtaining building permits.

-For the purposes of this Article, a new two-family dwelling shall be considered a multi-family dwelling and a conversion of a single family dwelling to a two-family dwelling shall require a permit as an additional dwelling unit.
+For the purposes of this Article, a conversion of a single family dwelling to a two-family dwelling shall require a permit as an additional dwelling unit.